-Vesak Day this year is on the 7th of May.
-In case you’re not entirely certain why you’re getting an extra day off work, we’ve got all the important details about this prominent Buddhist celebration.
+Vesak Day this year is on 26 May – in case you’re not entirely certain why you’re getting another public holiday in Singapore!
+Here’s some facts and figures about this prominent Buddhist festival and Buddhism.

 #1 Vesak Day is the most important day in the Buddhist calendar

 Celebrating three major events in the Buddha’s life – his birth, Enlightenment (nirvana) and death (parinirvana) – this day is honoured by temple visits, vegetarian meals and various offerings.
 Depending on the calendar you follow and your location, the date varies every year.
 In 2022, Vesak Day falls on the 6th of May in Singapore; it’s the only Buddhist celebration among the public holidays.

 #2 There are different branches of Buddhism

 Theravada, Mahayana and Vajrayana are the three main branches of the religion.
 Theravada Buddhism is said to be the closest to the original Indian form of Buddhism; it’s practised in countries such as Sri Lanka, Thailand and Burma.
 In Singapore, Mahayana is most practised by Chinese Buddhists, followed by Theravada, practised by the Burmese and also the Sri Lankan community.

 #3 Practices and rituals may vary